shniqq/hierarchy-labels/README.md

 - `DisplaySpecificComponentTypeHierarchyRule ("Is Type")`:
 Displays a label if the component script is of the specified type.

+## Built-in styles

+- `DefaultLabelStyleProvider ("Default Label Style")`: The default style for a label.
+- `ColorLabelStyleProvider ("Colored Label")`: Select a color in the settings and the label will be displayed in that color.

 ## Custom Rules

 ### How to add your own rule